tuandm/laravue/README.md

 ## Introduction
 [Laravue](http://laravue.cipherpols.com) is a beautiful dashboard based on [Laravel](https://laravel.com/), [vue](https://github.com/vuejs/vue) and use the UI Toolkit [element](https://github.com/ElemeFE/element).

-This Laravel-Vue project is inspired by the awesome [vue-element-admin](http://panjiachen.github.io/vue-element-admin) (many thanks to [PanJiaChen](https://github.com/PanJiaChen) for the great works).
+This Laravel-Vue admin is inspired by the awesome [vue-element-admin](http://panjiachen.github.io/vue-element-admin) (many thanks to [PanJiaChen](https://github.com/PanJiaChen) for the great works).
 Newest development stack of Laravel/Vue such as i18n, Envoy, vue-router,.. will be applied into this project.

 <p align="center">
   <img width="900" src="http://doc.laravue.cipherpols.com/assets/screenshot.png">